How Does Paraplegia / Quadriplegia Affect You?

 In these types of injury cases, no amount of money can adequately compensate the victim, but we work tirelessly to secure the maximum recovery amount in order to make life as easy as possible for those who are suffering from paralysis.
-Our New Jersey paralysis injury attorneys at Levinson Axelrod, P.A. have fought to protect the rights of our clients for more than 75 years, and are dedicated to continuing our high level of service for every client that walks through our doors.
+Our New Jersey paralysis injury attorneys at Levinson Axelrod, P.A. have fought to protect the rights of our clients for 80 years, and are dedicated to continuing our high level of service for every client that walks through our doors.
 We are sensitive to the needs and rights of those who suffer these types of injuries, and strongly believe that they should not suffer on a day to day basis without having what they need to make their lives as functional and comfortable as possible.

 How Can Paraplegia / Quadriplegia Affect You?

 Paralyses significantly diminishes or completely eliminates both motor and sensory function below the point of the injury, and can be classified in one of two ways depending on where your spine was injured in the accident: